g-lalevee/apigee-edge-application-integration/README.md

     -g https://github.com/apigee/devrel/tree/main/references/gcp-sa-auth-shared-flow
     ```

-    > you can also use Apigee Edge UI, [Apigee Edge Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin/tree/1.x) or [apigeetool](https://github.com/apigee/apigeetool-node),  to deploy the proxy.
+    > you can also use Apigee Edge UI, [Apigee Edge Deploy Maven Plugin](https://github.com/apigee/apigee-deploy-maven-plugin/tree/1.x) or [apigeetool](https://github.com/apigee/apigeetool-node),  to deploy the sharedflow.

 5. Deploy this proxy to your Apigee organization